 I therefore wanted to create a recipe that was both gluten free and dairy free.
 After all, everyone deserves a good scone.

-The gluten free and dairy free version is good, but I have to admit that if you can tolerate dairy I would go for that option.
-It is lighter than the dairy free version.
+This gluten free and dairy free version is good, but I have to admit that if you can tolerate dairy I would go for my gluten free scone recipe that is made with dairy.

 However, both are equally delicious with a dollop of jam (and cream if you can tolerate it).